kirofint/hugpoint/README.md

+# Hugpoint
-# Step-by-step guide for install and run the bot locally
+## Step-by-step guide for install and run the bot locally

 ## 1. Clone this repository
 ```